 A PC or server with at least a dual core CPU and a minimum of 2048 MB RAM is sufficient for remote probes.

 - Operating system

 We recommend that you use Microsoft Windows Server 2012 R2, Microsoft Windows Server 2016, or Microsoft Windows 10 for remote probes.

 - Stable network connection

 Remote probes require a stable network connection between the PRTG server and the remote probe.
 Remote probes that connect to a PRTG hosted by Paessler server need a reliable internet connection.
 Unstable connections, for example via 3G, might work but it is possible that you lose monitoring data if the connection is non-reliable.

 Why are remote probes helpful for monitoring with PRTG?
-Because you can extend your monitoring.
+Because they can extend your monitoring.

 - Remote probes allow you to monitor different sub-networks that are separated from your PRTG on premises core server by a firewall and to keep an eye on remote locations.
 You can install one or more remote probes.